 Several papers have demonstrated the usefulness of field studies and mesocosm studies to ground-truth laboratory-derived metals protective values.
 Short-term mesocosm studies (10-day survival of aquatic insect communities) (Iswasaki et al.,2013) and field studies with benthic macroinvertebrates (Schmidt et al., 2010.,) exposed to metal mixtures, have shown that BLM normalizations improve the predictability of effects compared to hardness-only based approaches or no normalization.
 However in longer term studies, where water quality and dissolved metal concentrations may fluctuate over time, it may be more difficult to select and normalize LC50/EC20 values.
 These studies also assume that toxicity is related to direct aqueous exposure to the metal, and ignore indirect effects via dietary exposure.
-Nevertheless, mesocosm and field studies may increasingly be used in future to improve the normalization and derivation of protective values for metals, as well as part of weight of evidence assessments in site-specific risk assessments of metals.
+Nevertheless, mesocosm and field studies may increasingly be used in the future to improve the normalization and derivation of protective values for metals, as well as part of weight of evidence assessments in site-specific risk assessments of metals.

 Metal analysis, speciation and solubility